Restoring Painted Woodwork: Keeping the Charm Alive

 Prepping the Woodwork

-Wash the woodwork with a degreaser or heavy-duty cleaner to remove built-up grime and grease.
-Use a scrub brush to loosen caked on messes.
-Rinse well with water and let dry completely.
+Wash the woodwork with a degreaser or heavy‑duty cleaner to remove built‑up grime and grease.
+Use a scrub brush for caked‑on messes.
+Rinse well with water and let the surface dry completely.

-Lightly sand the woodwork with fine-grit sandpaper (around 220 grit) to rough up the surface.
+Lightly sand with fine‑grit sandpaper (around 220 grit) to scuff the surface.
 Wipe away dust with a tack cloth.

 Caulking Cracks and Gaps

-Check for any cracks, gaps or holes in the woodwork and caulk them.
-This prevents air leaks and provides an even surface for painting.
-For larger gaps, you may need to apply a wood filler, sanding it flush once dry.
+Inspect for cracks, gaps, or holes and caulk them to prevent air leaks and create an even surface for paint.
+For larger gaps, apply wood filler and sand it flush once dry.

-Run a bead of paintable caulk along the edges where woodwork meets walls, ceilings, windows and doors.
-Also caulk where pieces of woodwork join together.
-Tool the caulk with a damp finger or caulk tool to smooth it out.
-Let it dry as directed before painting.
+Run a bead of paintable caulk along edges where woodwork meets walls, ceilings, windows, and doors, as well as at joints between trim pieces.
+Tool the bead with a damp finger or caulk tool to smooth it.
+Allow to dry as directed before painting.

 Patching Imperfections

-Apply a wood filler or drywall compound over imperfections using a putty knife or drywall knife.
+Apply wood filler or drywall compound over imperfections with a putty or drywall knife.
 Let it dry, then sand flush with the surrounding area.
-For water-damaged areas, you may need to scrape out loose material, then build up multiple thin layers of filler.
+For water‑damaged spots, scrape out loose material first, then build up multiple thin layers of filler.

 Brush Up on Proper Brushing Techniques